There are some people in this world that you just can’t please.

 Suddenly, the car veered off the road & crashed straight into a telephone pole.
 Smoke immediately started coming from the hood.

-Heather pulled over, called the station house, then ran over to the accident scene to render any necessary help.
+Heather pulled over, called the station house, then ran over to the accident scene to render help.

 Heather had grabbed her safety kit when she left her car so she took out her knife & started cutting the seat belt to free the woman.

-She was able to get the seat belt off the driver & managed to pull the lady to safety.
+She was able to get the seat belt off the driver & managed to pull her to safety.

 She went back to double-check if there were any other passengers or pets in the vehicle…and that’s when the hood came flying off!